Please note: There is a risk of accident and personal injury in learning to operate a motorcycle.

 It is a student's responsibility to upgrade their license at a DriveTest Centre within 6 months of successful course completion.
 Any course results are invalid after 6 months.

-All Canada Safety Council replacement certificates will be subject to a $25.00 fee.
+All Canada Safety Council replacement certificates may be subject to a $25.00 fee.

 A student will NOT be allowed to participate in any of our motorcycle courses if he/she does not have the following:

-- An “Approved” helmet - recommended is a full-face helmet with a face shield.
-Half helmets and open face helmets are acceptable, however, you cannot use the novelty or beanie type helmets for this course.
-Please Note Helmet Exemption MO M2018-5581: Under the Highway Traffic Act, the helmet exemption applies to motorcyclists operating a motorcycle on public roadways, not on private properties (i.e. parking lots).
-Wearing an “Approved” helmet for the St. Clair College training course is mandatory.
+- An "Approved" helmet - recommended is a full-face helmet with a face shield.
+Half helmets and open face helmets are acceptable however, you cannot use novelty or beanie-type helmets for this course.
+Wearing an "Approved" helmet for the St. Clair College training course is mandatory.
+Under the Highway Traffic Act, the helmet exemption applies to motorcyclists operating a motorcycle on public roadways, not on private properties (i.e., parking lots).

 - Eye protection - helmet shields, goggles, safety glasses or sunglasses are acceptable.
 Glasses must be impact resistant.

-- A valid Ontario “M1” beginners' motorcycle license for the MOT 103N and the MOT 113N courses
+- A valid Ontario "M1" beginners' motorcycle license for the MOT 103N course

-- A waterproof jacket is also recommended for rainy days.
-Courses run rain or shine!
+- A waterproof jacket is also recommended for rainy days, as courses run rain or shine

 There is a risk of accident and personal injury in learning to operate a motorcycle.